MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 > Both formats remain valid for the foreseeable future, but we **actively encourage customers to transition to the new 84-character format**.
 As adoption of the new format increases, we consider retiring the older 52-character format and all tokens issued in that style.

 ## PAT Best Practices
+* **_ALWAYS_** store your PATs in a secure key management solution, like [Azure KeyVault](/azure/key-vault/general/overview).
+* Use credential managers, like [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager) or the [Azure Artifacts Credential Manager](https://github.com/microsoft/artifacts-credprovider), whenever possible to make credential management simple.
+These tools may have options to use Microsoft Entra tokens instead of PATs.
 * When creating a PAT, don't put any personally identifiable information (PII) in the PAT name.
 Please don't rename the PAT token string as the name of your token.
 * If your PAT doesn't need to access multiple organizations, only choose the organization it needs to access.
 If you have a workflow that requires a PAT to access multiple organizations, create a separate global PAT for just that workflow.
 * Choose only the minimally needed scopes for each PAT.
 If possible, create multiple PATs for each workflow with fewer scopes vs. a single fully-scoped PAT.
 If your PAT only needs read permissions, don't provide it write permissions until it's necessary.
-* Keep PAT lifespans short and regularly rotate or regenerate them.
+* Keep PAT lifespans short (weekly) and regularly rotate or regenerate them.
 This can be done on the UI or via the [PAT Lifecycle Management APIs](manage-personal-access-tokens-via-api.md).
 * [Tenant admins can set policies](manage-pats-with-policies-for-administrators.md) to restrict global PAT creation, full scoped PAT creation, and long-lived PAT duration.
 They can also enable policies to automatically revoke leaked PATs detected in public repositories.
 Use these policies to improve the security of your company.
 * Revoke PATs when they are no longer needed.
 Tenant admins can [revoke PATs for their organization users](admin-revoke-user-pats.md) if the PAT is compromised.
 * Rotate your PATs to use the new PAT format for better leaked secret detection.